Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 We assume:

 1. A distinguished subset Cont ⊆ G of **contingent states**.
-2. A distinguished element $\Omega$ in G, intended as the *absolutely grounded* state.
+2. A distinguished element Ω in G, intended as the *absolutely grounded* state.
 3. A (partial) **successor function**

    S : Cont → G